 - 75% of organisations use learning technologies.
-The extent of their use varies widely and face-to-face remains dominant.
+And the extent of their use varies widely, and face-to-face remains dominant.

-- Only 25% of L&D professionals feel extremely/very confident using learning technologies to increase the effectiveness of their L&D interventions.
+- Meanwhile, only 25% of L&D professionals feel extremely and very confident using learning technologies to increase the effectiveness of their L&D interventions.

-- Most L&D professionals plan to conduct leadership development activities within the next 12 months, with the key areas being to equip line managers to improve staff performance, change/enhance the organisational culture and improve the skills of existing leaders to think in a more strategic way.
+- Most L&D professionals plan to conduct leadership development activities within the next 12 months, with the key areas being to equip line managers to improve staff performance, change and enhance the organisational culture and improve the skills of existing leaders to think more strategically.

 - The most common activities have remained the same.
-These are high-potential in-house development schemes, coaching, mentoring and buddying schemes, plus these are considered to be most effective.
+And these are high-potential in-house development schemes, coaching, mentoring, and buddying schemes, plus these are the most effective.

 The development of L&D professionals